Modadugu Vijay Gupta

-Dr. Gupta spent his entire life developing environment friendly aquaculture methods/technologies using agriculture wastes and by-products along with innovative implementation practices that benefitted small-scale farmers and addressed issues of poverty, nutritional deficiency, and self-resilience in South and Southeast Asia, and enthusiastically organized and educated the poor in his methods of aquaculture.
-Moreover, he actively taught aquaculture to women with low social statuses, leading to major improvements in women’s rights and their empowerment.
-Ignoring threats to his own life and devoting himself to research in war-torn conflict areas, Dr. Gupta’s efforts to develop low-cost methods of aquaculture has created a possible solution that can overcome the food crises as a result of anticipated population explosion and impact of climate change.
+Dr. Gupta spent his life developing environment friendly aquaculture methods/technologies using agriculture wastes and by-products along with innovative implementation practices that benefited small-scale farmers and addressed issues of poverty, nutritional deficiency, and resilience in South and Southeast Asia; he enthusiastically organized and educated the poor in his methods of aquaculture.
+Moreover, he taught aquaculture to women with low social status, leading to major improvements in women’s rights and their empowerment.
+Ignoring threats to his own life and devoting himself to research in war-torn conflict areas, Dr. Gupta’s efforts to develop low-cost methods of aquaculture have created a possible solution that can overcome the food crises as a result of the anticipated population explosion and impact of climate change.

 - 2007 Ph.D. in Biology, University of Calcutta, India

 - 2007 Honorary doctorate degree, Central Institute of Fisheries Education, India

 - 2008 Honorary doctorate degree, G.B.
 Pant University, India